 100-299 These courses are generally considered lower division and typically require no or limited prerequisite background in the discipline.
 These courses are introductory or part of a series of basic courses in a discipline.

 Lower division courses increase the knowledge students have of subjects with which they are already familiar, introduce them to new subjects, and/or establish a foundation for study of a major subject in depth.
 They are courses that may be counted in majors, minors, electives, and/or the Liberal Arts and Science curriculum.
-They are used at the basic level in baccalaureate programs, and are used in the Associate of Arts Degree in the Liberal Arts.
+They are used at the basic level in baccalaureate programs, and are used in the Associate of Arts Degree.

 Lower division courses usually are tightly structured with the expectation students are to receive considerable instruction guidance in the learning process.
 Instruction at this level normally is informational and emphasizes learning skills; it usually entails the use of text materials or resources provided by the instructor or acquired through library or other resources.
 The intellectual skills emphasized in lower division courses include comprehension, analysis, synthesis, evaluation, and application of knowledge, but these competencies are not stressed to the same degree as they are in upper division courses.
 Evaluation of student performance at this level typically tests information, concepts, and skills, but may include aspects identified for upper division courses as well.